 Travel to the UKhahlamba Drakensberg Park in the Drakensberg Mountains and head into Lesotho to soak up the scenery, encounter the local culture and go pony trekking.
-Drive to historic Graaff Reinet in the Small Karoo and enjoy game viewing in Addo Elephant National Park for top-notch game viewing.
+Drive to historic Graaff Reinet in the Small Karoo and visit the Valley of Desolation, before going to Addo Elephant National Park for top-notch game viewing.
 Experience the beautiful Garden Route highlights of Tsitsikamma National Park, Natures Valley and Plettenberg Bay.

 Traverse the Outeniqua Mountains, stopping in Oudtshoorn to see the Cango Caves before following Route 62.
 Lastly, explore the Cape Whale Route and get a taste of the Cape Winelands before parting ways in Cape Town.

 Welcome to South Africa!
 Leaving the bustling city of Johannesburg we travel east into the Mpumalanga Province, making our way to Kruger National Park.
 We head into the Lowveld region, which hosts numerous top game parks and is known as the safari capital of South Africa.

 In the late afternoon, you have the chance to embark on an optional sunset game drive which needs to be booked in advance (your guide can assist you on departure this morning).